gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 type: post
 ---

-Java, one of the most enduring and widely used programming languages, continues to evolve with each release, offering developers new tools and capabilities to create robust and efficient applications.
-With the arrival of Java 21, the latest **Long-Term Support (LTS)** version, developers have access to a plethora of new features and enhancements that further boost the language's versatility and performance.
-In this blog post, we will find out what is new and noteworthy in Java 21, which reached **General Availability (GA) on 19.09.2023**, but also what has been released since Java 17.
+In this blog post, we will find out what is new in Java 21, the latest **Long-Term Support (LTS)** version, which reached **General Availability (GA) on 19.09.2023**, but also what has been released since Java 17.
+Special focus is given to developer-oriented features.

 ## Table of Contents

 ## Features Overview

 ### Finalized Features
-> **Finalized features** are fully specified, fully implemented and permanent.

 - [Pattern Matching for switch](https://openjdk.org/jeps/441)
 - [Record Patterns](https://openjdk.org/jeps/440)
 - [Virtual Threads](https://openjdk.org/jeps/444)